 Assumptions Approach used to determine values Revenue growth rate for next 5 years Revenue growth rate is for the five-year forecast period.
 It is based on past performance and management's expectations of market development.
 Perpetuity growth rate This is the weighted average growth rate used to extrapolate cash flows beyond the budget period.
 The rates are consistent with forecasts included in industry reports.
 Pre-tax discount rate The discount rate reflects specific risks relating to the relevant CGUs in which they operate.

-For the year ended 31 December 2019 Amounts expressed in thousands of RMB except for share data
+For the year ended 31 December 2020 Amounts expressed in thousands of RMB unless otherwise stated

-8 INTANGIBLE ASSETS (CONTINUED)
+INTANGIBLE ASSETS (CONTINUED) 8